lennypham/LKPCocoaPodCatalog/README.md

 LKPCocoaPodCatalog
 ==================

-A cataloged listing of useful CocoaPods.
+A cataloged listing of useful CocoaPods a few libs that aren't, though why anyone wouldn't create a podspec is beyond me.

 ## Table of Contents